Why should I buy a Windows Phone smartphone?

 What is Windows Phone?

-A few years ago Microsoft decided to scrap its mobile operating system (Windows Mobile) and write a brand new one from scratch.
-The result was Windows Phone, a system that had even the most hardened Microsoft critics going "Ooh, that's lovely".
-You'll find it on the latest phones from the likes of Nokia and HTC.
+A few years ago Microsoft decided to scrap its mobile operating system (Windows Mobile) and create a brand new one from scratch.
+The result was Windows Phone, a system that had even the most hardened Microsoft critics going "Ooh, that's pretty".
+Many manufacturers now offer Windows Phone handsets, including HTC, Samsung and Nokia.

 Is there more than one version of Windows Phone?